 2024 Research Round Up - (2025 POP-UP)

-In this panel webinar, authors of three papers published in The Journal of Child Life in 2024 will share their work.
-The authors will discuss their process of conducting research, their most salient findings, and share their hopes for future studies.
+In this panel webinar, the authors of three papers published in The Journal of Child Life in 2024 will share their work.
+The authors will discuss their research process and their most salient findings and share their hopes for future studies.

 Suggested Domain: Professional Responsibility